daggerok/from-zero-to-reactive-cloud-micro-hero/docs/README.md

 * ~~Implemented step3 and Dockerize all applications using fabric8.io maven plugin~~
 * ~~Implemented step4 and Dockerize multi-module application using fabric8.io maven plugin (all in one)~~
 * ~~Implemented step5 with docker-compose maven plugin~~
+* ~~Implemented step6 and Dockerize all applications using jib maven plugin from Google~~

 ## step1
 Simple sets of applications implementation for local run